Getting Started with Apache Cassandra™ and Python using DataStax Astra DB

 50 minutes, Intermediate, Start Building

-- How to connect to DataStax Astra using the secure connect bundle
+- How to connect to DataStax Astra DB using the secure connect bundle

 - How to share a DataStax Driver Session throughout a Python application

 - How to expose a basic REST API using the DataStax Driver

 This project is built in Python and uses Flask to expose a REST API backend for use with the Getting Started with Astra UI.